Skip to content

 Descent

-We strap on our skis and head over the Jungfraufirn towards Konkordiaplatz.
+We strap on our skis and ski down the Jungfraufirn Glacier towards Konkordiaplatz.
 The first turns on the glacier feel like they could go on forever: wide slopes, silence, and an incredible panorama.

 Ascent

-After a short break, we put on skins and ascend over the mighty Aletschfirn to Lötschenlücke.
-Looking back: ice, rock, vast expanses.
+After a short break, we put the skins on our skis and ascend over the mighty Aletschfirn to Lötschenlücke.
+Looking back: ice, rock, a vast glacier expanse.
 To the left, the impressive north face of the Aletschhorn, to the right, other 4000m peaks of the Bernese Alps stand in parade.
 At the highest point, we take our time before the descent begins.

 Descent

 The Langgletscher leads us into Lötschental.
-The descent stretches over glaciers and undulating terrain, always heading downhill.
+The descent leads us over glaciers and undulating terrain, always heading downhill.
 The last turns, then we reach Blatten.
 Here we end the day with a glass of Valais white wine before returning by bus and train.

 Guiding from a licenced mountain guide/ aspirant guide